marekq/amplify-survey/README.md

 amplify-survey
 --------------

 Create a custom online survey webpage using AWS Amplify.
-This repository contains the Amplify frontend code written in Vue and the backend which consists of a REST API Gateway, a Lambda function in Python and a DynamoDB table to store survey results.
+This repository contains the Amplify frontend code written in Vue and the backend which consists of a GraphQL endpoint and a DynamoDB table to store survey results.
 You can deploy the project using Amplify by adding this repo or a fork to Amplify.

 <img align = "center" src = "./docs/website.png" height = "500px">